-$$\chi{AB} \ge \frac{1}{2} \left[ \frac{1}{\phi_A N_A} + \frac{1}{\phi_B N_B} \right] \tag{31}$$
+$$\chi{AB} \ge \frac{1}{2} \left[\frac{1}{\phi_A N_A} + \frac{1}{\phi_B N_B} \right] \tag{35}$$

-In contrast, for hetero-binding associative polymers, we find regions of macrophase sep-

-However, microphase formation appears within the repulsive phase separation regions for melts and concentrated solutions with slightly off-stoichiometric stickers for A and B(Figure 4c).
+In contrast, for hetero-binding associative polymers, there is an absence of segregative phase separation at symmetric sticker conditions (Figure 4) that can be interpreted as compatibilization of the immiscible blend mixture.
+As in permanently cross-linked blends, the cross-linked system is more miscible than the non-cross-linked mixture. ^{7,117} The sticker attractions counteract the χ{AB} repulsions driving phase separation.
+The result is the stability of a dense gel network with many paired stickers.
+Recall the balance of χ{AB} and the effective attraction imposed by stickers, eq.
+32, which shows that in this regime, the sticker attractions simply reduce the effective chi, stabilizing the solution.
+However, microphase formation appears for melts and concentrated solutions with slightly off-stoichiometric stickers for A and B (Figure 4).
 Unlike sticker-stoichiometric gels that tend to remain homogeneous, there is an excess of unpaired stickers and their corresponding spacer strands.
-In highly nonstoichiometric mixtures, the excess can be macroscopically expelled from the gel; however, for near-stoichiometric mixtures, the elastic forces resulting from the presence of cross-links resist the natural tendency for macroscopic phase separation.
-This competition drives local microphase separation, with the appearance of microdomains alternatively rich in A and B. The microphase separation regions flank the gel region in one phase at near-stoichiometric ratios of A to B stickers, indicating that for slight differences in the number of stickers, local segregation is advantageous.
+In highly non-stoichiometric mixtures, the excess can be macroscopically expelled from the gel; however, for near-stoichiometric mixtures, the elastic forces resulting from the presence of cross-links resist the natural tendency for macroscopic phase separation. ^{7,85} This competition drives local microphase separation, with the appearance of microdomains alternatively rich in A and B. The microphase separation regions flank the gel region in one phase at near-stoichiometric ratios of A to B stickers, indicating that for slight differences in the number of stickers, local segregation is advantageous.

-Note that the gel condition (at lower concentrations than shown in Figure 4) is unchanged in our analysis by the increase in chemical incompatibility, as we do not account for the reduced contact and interpenetration of chains as a function of chemical incompatibility.104-106 In part, this is due to our RPA framework, in which the concentrations are only weakly spatially varying, which is most appropriate for weak segregation strengths.
-Furthermore, we do not account for the spatial variation of the solvent, which has been shown to be enriched at A - B interfaces, reducing the repulsion between A and B-rich domains.
-Additionally, we have considered the case where the suspending solvent is not selective to either component of the blend.
+Note that the gel condition (at lower concentrations than shown in Figure 4) is unchanged in our analysis by the increase in chemical incompatibility, as we do not account for the reduced contact and interpenetration of chains as a function of chemical incompatibility. $^{118-120}$ In part, this is due to our RPA framework, in which the concentrations are only weakly spatially varying, which is most appropriate for weak segregation strengths.
+Furthermore, we do not account for the spatial variation of the solvent, which has been shown to be enriched at A-B interfaces, reducing the repulsion between A and B-rich domains.
+121 Additionally, we have considered the case where the suspending solvent is not selective to either component of the blend.
 If the solvent preferentially solvates one species, it becomes consequential to account for micellar structures of the copolymers, reduction of chain interpenetration, and microdomain swelling to accurately describe the phase equilibria.
+91,122,123

-For illustration, in Figure 4, we show the phase diagram for a mixture of chains with asymmetric numbers of stickers per chain $f_A \neq f_B$ .
-In the absence of chemical incompatibility, the associative phase separation region is symmetric with respect to the sticker number densities $\phi_A/s_A$ and $\phi_B/s_B$ , highlighting that the sticker-sticker attractions drive phase separation.
-Here, the associative phase separation region is asymmetric and tilted towards lower $\phi_B$ , due to the higher density of stickers on B chains relative to A chains, $s_B < s_A$ .
-In the non-binding limit, the regions of segregative (macro- and micro-) phase separation depend on the chain sizes $N_A$ and $N_B$ as well as the polymer volume fractions $\phi_A$ and $\phi_B$ , underscoring the importance of the balance between chemical incompatibility and translational entropy.
-Here, the segregative phase-separation regions resulting from the $\chi{AB}$ interactions are substantially asymmetric because of the relative difference in the number of stickers per chain that can compatibilize the segments of A and B.
+For illustration, in Figure 4, we show the phase diagram for a mixture of chains with asymmetric numbers of stickers per chain $f_A \neq f_B$.
+In the absence of chemical incompatibility, the associative phase separation region is symmetric with respect to the sticker number densities φ_A/s_A and φ_B/s_B , highlighting that the sticker-sticker attractions drive phase separation.47 Here, the associative phase separation region is weakly asymmetric and tilted towards lower φ_B , due to the higher density of stickers on B chains relative to A chains, $s_B < s_A$.
+In the non-binding limit, the regions of segregative phase separation depend on the chain sizes N_A and N_B as well as the polymer volume fractions φ_A and φ_B , underscoring the importance of the balance between chemical incompatibility and translational entropy.
+Here, the segregative phase-separation regions resulting from the χ{AB} interactions are substantially asymmetric because of the relative difference in the number of stickers per chain that can compatibilize the segments of A and B.